dieharders/ai-text-server/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-The FastApi server will be running on [http://127.0.0.1:8000](http://127.0.0.1:8000) – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).
+The FastApi server will be running on [http://localhost:8000](http://localhost:8000) – feel free to change the port in `package.json`.

----

-## Learn More

-- [FastAPI Documentation](https://fastapi.tiangolo.com/) - learn about FastAPI features and API.

 ---